DariusAndrijauskas/DariusAndrijauskas/README.md

 <h3>Hi, I’m @DariusAndrijauskas,</h3>

 <p>all my life I was fascinated with computer science and attracted to information technology.
-It was always a big part of my life, from program-<br>ming with Pascal way back in high school, to C and SQL in university, even programmed a DSP processor with low level C for my masters thesis project.
+It was always a big part of my life, from programming with Pascal way back in high school, to C and SQL in university, even programmed a DSP processor with low level C for my masters thesis project.
 So in 2021 I am finally making the big leap with both of my feat!
 Since I'm more of a visual type, I find the frontend web development the most interesting, but at the same time understanding how everything works together is amazing!</p>

 <p>If you are looking for a new addition to your team, feel free to contact me at <a href="mailto:darius.andrijauskas@gmail.com">my gMail</a> or <a href="www.linkedin.com/in/darius-andrijauskas/">my LinkedIn</a>.<br>
 It would be great to find a company where I could apply myself and keep growing.<br>